 Here is the whole breakdown of why I and other belly dancers in Orlando, charge what we do.
-After examining this list it should become very apparent why this is a specialty type of service and the key differentiators between a professional semi-pro or hobbyist dancers.
+After examining this list it should become very apparent why this is a specialty type of service and the key differentiators between a professional, semi-pro or hobbyist dancers.
 The dancing you see in a performance is the fun part, but the behind the scenes work/time that is put into producing a show, it is quite a different story.
-Because of all these expenses you can now see why the True Cost of a Bellydance Performance is high:
+Because of all these expenses you can now see why the True Cost of a Bellydance Performance is what it is:

 My car is one of my most important investments, if it is not up to snuff I cannot drive anywhere!
 As a belly dancer I put in about 24,000 miles a year driving to all my private parties and events.
-Yes that’s right, 24,000!
+That’s right, 24,000!
+Each week I am performing at various venues and events and those oil changes, tune ups and fluid changes occur more frequently because of this.

-All my costumes are high end Turkish designer duds or from my high end crystal line.
+All of my costumes are high end Turkish designer duds or from my high end crystal line.
 All in all, that leads to big $$$$ being spent to make a big impression.
 Every wear of a costume depreciates its resale value (like a car).
 In fact we are “renting” a costume every time we use it.
+I am all about providing high caliber shows so every detail must be high-quality in order to produce the shows that I do.

-– the same basic idea goes for props as it does costumes. they depreciate in value after use, and require special travel boxes, and handling>
+The same basic principle applies for my props as it does towards costumes.
+These beautiful show accessories depreciate in value after use and require special travel boxes, and care when handling.

 Custom Music Edits

 Hello software!
-Music editing software costs money and so does every single song we must buy/download that is not easily available on popular music sites such as I-tunes.
-Many of the most amazing songs I use have taken months of research to find, (they are in different languages), it is a part-time job in and of itself to find fresh, and audience moving music.
+Music editing software costs money and so does every single song we must buy/download that is not easily available on popular music sites such as I-tunes/Amazon.
+Many of the most amazing songs I use have taken months of research to find (they are in different languages), it is a part-time job in and of itself to find fresh, and moving music.

 This is the one major difference between professionals and non-professionals who call themselves “professional”.
 Non-pro’s have had minimal training in this beautiful art form and it is apparent in their skill set.
 The dance is the first and foremost matter of importance to become a professional.
 You can have a beautiful costume, but if you dance poorly, it will not compensate.
-Like Doctors, Lawyers, and other serious professionals, we professional belly dancers spend hundreds if not thousands per year on private classes and training alone to ensure we continue to work on our weaknesses, improve our service, and stay fit for the job
+Like Doctors, Lawyers, and other serious professionals, we professional belly dancers spend hundreds if not thousands per year on private classes and training alone to ensure we continue to work on our weaknesses, improve our service, and stay fit for the job.
+Education in cultural nuance is a huge advantage and so is training in how to engage an audience.

 Workshops With the Masters